-- if gaps in payments or credits mean some years aren’t ‘qualifying years’ (they don’t count towards your State Pension)
+- if gaps in contributions or credits mean some years don’t count towards your State Pension (they aren’t ‘qualifying years’)

 If you’ve paid National Insurance in the Isle of Man

-Your statement won’t show National Insurance contributions from the Isle of Man if you reach State Pension age after 5 April 2016.
+Your record won’t show National Insurance contributions from the Isle of Man if you reach State Pension age after 5 April 2016.

 Email the National Insurance office in the Isle of Man to find out how much you’ve paid.

 National Insurance contributions

 You can request a printed National Insurance statement:

 You’ll need to say which years you want your statement to cover.
 You can’t request statements for the current or previous tax year.